-uhhuhthem rated Ghost Station: 3 stars
+uhhuhthem rated Project Hail Mary: 3 stars

 nonbinary. mtl. interested in speculative fiction, weird fiction, scifi, fantasy, horror, folk horror, folklore, zines. currently mostly reading ttrpg lorebooks